JoseRoca/WinFBX/docs/DateTime/CFileTime Class.md

 # <a name="TimeString"></a>TimeString

-Retuns the time as a string based on the specified mask, e.g. "hh':'mm':'ss".
+Returns the time as a string based on the specified mask, e.g. "hh':'mm':'ss".

 ```
 FUNCTION TimeString (BYREF wszMask AS WSTRING, BYVAL lcid AS LCID = LOCALE_USER_DEFAULT) AS CWSTR